jessicarush/git-notes/README.md

 `git init`  –– creates a new repo
 `git add -A`  –– adds all files, (new, modified and deleted) to the staging area
 `git add .`  –– adds all files, (new, modified) to the staging area
+`git add filename.txt`  –– adds a file to the staging area
 `git status`  –– shows you the staging area
 `git reset filename.txt`  –– remove a staged file
 `git commit`  –– takes you to your editor to write a commit comment.
 Once you save and close the file, the commit will complete
 `git commit -m 'My comments'`  –– commits right away using the commit comments in quotes
 `git commit --amend`  –– opens an editor to allow you to make changes to your last commit message (not pushed to github yet).
-`git diff`  –– will show a basic diff of the files
+`git diff`  –– will show a basic diff of the modified files in the working directory
+`git diff --staged`  –– show changes of a file in the staged area
+`git diff <commit>^!`  –– show changes in a commit
 `git difftools`  –– to look into - will do a diff using a better tool
 `git log`  –– shows your commit log
 `git log --oneline`  –– shows your commit log formatted as one line, with a shortened commithash
 `git log --pretty=oneline`  –– shows your commit log formatted as one line with full length commithash
+`git push`  –– pushes data from the local repository to the remote repository
+`git fetch`  –– fetches data from the remote repository to the local repository
+`git merge`  –– merges the data from the local repository into the working directory
+`git pull`  –– (fetch + merge) fetches data from the remote repository to the local repository and then merges it to the working directory

 ## Reset, Checkout, Revert